news

 Surface Treatment Methods for Perforated Metal Panels of Different Materials

-Perforated panels are widely used in construction, industrial, and decorative applications.
-Their surface treatment not only enhances their aesthetic appeal but also improves durability, corrosion resistance, and pollution resistance.
-Based on the material of the perforated panel and the specific environment in which it is used, different surface treatments are selected, including spraying, powder coating, fluorocarbon spraying, galvanizing, anodizing, and electro-polishing.
+Perforated metal panels are widely used in architecture, industry, and decoration.
+Surface treatments not only enhance aesthetics but also improve durability, corrosion resistance, and pollution resistance.
+Depending on the material of the perforated metal panel and the usage environment, various surface treatment methods can be applied, including painting, powder coating, fluorocarbon spraying, galvanizing, electro-polishing, and anodizing.

-Spraying treatment is commonly used for perforated panels made of iron and aluminum.
-By applying a layer of colored paint, this treatment enhances the appearance and provides a certain level of corrosion resistance.
-Spraying not only changes the color of the metal but also provides a protective film that reduces the impact of environmental factors.
-This method is generally used in indoor environments or as a decorative solution for perforated panels where corrosion resistance is not the primary concern.
+Painting is commonly used for perforated metal panels made of iron and aluminum.
+By applying a layer of colored paint, both appearance and basic corrosion resistance are improved.
+The paint not only changes the color of the metal but also forms a protective film that slows down the impact of environmental factors.
+This method is generally used indoors or for decorative purposes where high corrosion resistance is not required.

 Advantages: